Agege Stadium

 CAF Champion League, along with Plateau United.

 The Verified Creative House, marketing and branding company, held its trade fair in Agege stadium, in Agege Local Government Area of Lagos State, from July 1-7.

+Environment

+The stadium is in a clean environment and its infrastructures are constantly maintained to meet international standards.
+The stadium has been known to host different international sporting competition.